harunu/SDET/LinnworksTest/readme.txt

 4. Restore Database from Linnworks.TestDb.bak

-5. Change connection string in appsettings.Development.json file needs to changed according to your localhostServer.
+5. Change connection string in appsettings.Development.json file needs to be changed according to your localhostServer.

 6. Open LinnworksTest.sln